crowdbotics/django-scaffold/README.md

 To use transactional emails, you might need to setup a SMTP manager library.
 We recommend usage of `Sendgrid`.
 It's easily configurable and have a great integration with Django apps.
 You can refer to their official tutorial [here](https://sendgrid.com/docs/for-developers/sending-email/django/).

+# Web

+The web frontend is a reactJS app.

+When you import you web page design in figma file in CB app, the importer will generate code using React-Native-Web and add it to the web frontend.

+After you deployed the app, you might access to the pages with URL convention below: https://{your-app-url}/{component-name}. please check the web/src/routes.js to see component-name